 Attempts to disprove religious experiences

 People seem desperate to prove that God doesn’t exist.
-Scientific experiments have show that electrical stimulations of the brain’s occipital lobe have produced ‘religious’ experiences.
+Scientific experiments have show that electrical stimulation of the brain’s occipital lobe has produced ‘religious’ experiences.
 Atheists have used this as evidence that religious experiences are no more than chemical/electrical stimulation; however, does this really prove that all religious experiences are false?